-When the counter register decrements to zero with the ETI (Enable Timer Interrupt) bit set to one, an interrupt request associated with Interrupt Vector #3 is generated.
+When the counter register decrements to zero with the ETI (Enable Timer Interrupt) bit set to one, an interrupt request is generated as described in the Interrupt Chapter.
 When the counter decrements to zero, the TMZ bit in the TSCR register is set to one.

-Figure 22.
+Figure 26.
 Timer Working Principle